Paying for child care

 State Subsidy Option

 The Washington State Working Connections Child Care subsidy provides financial assistance for families with low incomes while they work, look for work, or go to school.
-Visit the Washington Connection website for eligibility information and to apply.
+More information and eligibility requirements can be found here.
+Visit Washington Connection to apply.

 City of Seattle Child Care Assistance Program

 The City of Seattle helps low- and moderate-income working families pay for child care.
 A family may choose from more than 200 high-quality licensed child care programs in Seattle.
 To learn more about the program and be screened for eligibility, please visit the CCAP website.
 If you have questions, contact CCAP at 206-386-1050.

 Child Care Subsidy Program for Families Experiencing Homelessness

-Child Care Resources assists homeless families in King and Pierce Counties who are ineligible for public child care subsidy or need help paying for child care copays.
-If you have questions or to complete our intake process, call us at 206-329-5842.
+Child Care Resources assists families experiencing homelessness in King and Pierce Counties who would like support navigating and accessing child care and child care financial assistance.
+If you have questions or to complete our intake process, call us at 206-329-5544 or 1-800-446-1114 or search our online database.